-Are you considering the idea of getting a website or blog for your business?
+Are you considering the idea of getting a website built for your business?

-Then this article on website planning is for you.
+Then this article on planning your website is for you.

-Note: This is Part Two of the article series where we provide essential information related to planning your website or blog.
+Note: This section continues from the previous article where we provide essential information on planning a new business website.

-- For Part 1, go here: Planning Your Website – A Basic Guide – Part 1
+- For Part One of the article, go here: The Website Planning Process – Part 1

-- Step 3 – Managing Your Website’s Technology
+- Step 3 – Managing Your Web Technology

 (The Website Planning Process)

 As you can see, in the previous section of this article we have established the foundations for planning a new website.
-If you have followed this process, you would have a clear idea of your site’s goals and objectives, established your website name, decided on the technology platform you will be using and defined your target audience.
+If you have followed the above process, you would have a clear idea of your site’s goals and objectives, established your website name, decided on the technology platform you will use and have a good understanding of your target audience.

-At this point, you could feasibly start building your web site.
-We suggest, however, that you complete the planning process presented below, as we will now discuss planning your website content and looking at effective content publishing and management strategies.
-Having all your planning completely done before you start building your site will help you save time and money.
+At this point, many people begin building their website.
+We recommend, however, that you go through the planning process presented in this guide, as we will now begin to move into web content planning and looking at effective content management and publishing strategies.
+Doing all of the planning work before you start building your website could save you a significant amount of time and money.

-Now that you have a clearer idea of who you will be targeting with your site, the next step is to identify the main keywords that you will want visitors and search engines to associate with your website.
-This will help search engines connect your website with your target readers.
+Now that you have a good idea of who you will be targeting with your website, it’s time to identify the main keywords that you would like visitors and search engines to associate with your website.
+This will help search engines to connect your site with your target readers.

-Ideally, you should aim for keyword phrases that have “low competition” and a reasonable monthly search volume.
-Depending on your specific needs, you may also want to focus on keyword phrases in your industry that have some level of commercial viability.
+Ideally, you should aim for key phrases that have “low competition” and a reasonable number of searches each month.
+Depending on your goals, you may also want to focus on keywords in your target market that have some level of commercial viability.

-There are many tools you can use help you look for great keyword phrases, including free keyword tools.
+There are many tools you can use help you identify good keywords, including free tools.

-If you have a Google Adwords account, for example, you can use a keyword tool like the Google Keyword Planner Tool.
+If you have an account with Google Adwords, for example, you can use the Google Keyword Planner Tool.

-The screenshot below shows that more people are searching each month for a keyword phrase like “overseas adventure travel” (> 18,000 searches per month) than “singles adventure travel“, which gets less than 1,000 searches a month …
+In the screenshot below, you can see that more people are searching every month for a keyword phrase like “overseas adventure travel” (> 18,000 searches per month) than “singles adventure travel“, which gets less than 1,000 searches a month …

-According to this keyword research tool, however, the number of web sites competing against one another for visitors searching for “singles adventure travel“, is higher than sites trying to rank for a key phrase like “overseas adventure travel“.
-This may be because one key phrase relates to a more targeted audience (i.e. “singles” looking for adventure travel) while the other is more generalized, or because there is more money to be made selling adventure travel products to singles, etc..
+According to this keyword research tool, however, the number of websites competing against one another in the search space for “singles adventure travel“, is significantly higher than sites trying to rank for a key phrase like “overseas adventure travel“.
+This could be because one keyword phrase relates to a specifically targeted audience (i.e. “singles” looking for adventure travel) while the other is more generalized, or because there is more money to be made selling adventure travel experiences to singles, etc..

-Keyword research can also help you understand the commercial value of certain keywords.
-Typically, smart advertisers will pay more for keyword phrases targeted towards ”buyers”, instead of keywords targeted more towards people who are simply browsing or researching products or services online.
+Keyword research can also help you understand the commercial value of certain keyword phrases.
+Typically, savvy advertisers will pay more for keyword phrases aimed towards attracting ”buyers”, rather than key phrases aimed more towards attracting users who are simply browsing or researching products or services online.

-For example, users searching for the keyword phrase “colour printer” are generally not as ready to invest in a colour printer as people who search for “konica minolta bizhub 4700P review”, so if you plan to sell or review color printers on your site, you would want to aim for longer, more descriptive and more targeted keyword search terms (called “long tail keywords”), hopefully with a high amount of monthly searches and low to medium competition.
+For example, users who search for the keyword phrase “colour printers” are generally not as ready yet to purchase a colour printer as people who search for “konica minolta bizhub 4000P review”, so if you plan to sell or review colour printers on your website, you would want to aim for longer, more descriptive and more targeted keyword search terms (called “long tail keywords”), hopefully with a higher search volume and low to medium competition.

-It will help your site, therefore, to have a few highly searched keywords in your content.
-However, don’t spend too much of your valuable time doing keyword research for every post you plan to add to your site, especially if you are just starting out.
+It will help your site, therefore, if you have a few highly searched keywords in your posts.
+However, don’t invest too much of your valuable time doing keyword research for every piece of content you plan to add to your site, especially if you are just starting out.

-Start simple.
-Make a list of the “top” 5 keywords you want your website to rank highly for in the search engines, make sure that these keywords are getting a decent number of searches per month and then use these keyword phrases organically in your content (i.e. aim to write content for people, not search engines).
+Make a simple start.
+Make a list of the “top” five keywords you want your site to rank well for in the search engines, make sure that these keywords are getting a decent number of searches per month and then use these keywords naturally in your content (i.e. plan to create content for human visitors, not search engine robots).

-Once your site starts to bring in visitors, you can then review actual data like keyword searches used by visitors to find your website from analytic tools and use the information to improve your keyword research and get better results online.
+Once your site starts to attract visitors, you can then study actual data like keyword searches used by visitors to find your site from your server logs and apply this information to improve your keyword research and get better results online.

-Tip #1: Avoid building your marketing campaigns on key phrases that return extremely low to no monthly searches, or that have no commercial value.
-There’s no point ranking #1 in Google for keyword phrases that no one is looking for.
-Also, if you type the key phrases into Google and nobody is advertising products or services for it (i.e. no Google advertisements show up), then that keyword most likely has no commercial interest or is unprofitable.
+Tip #1: Avoid using keywords that return extremely low to no monthly searches, or that have no commercial value.
+There’s not much point ranking #1 in Google for a keyword that no one is looking for.
+Also, if you type a key phrase into Google and no one is advertising products for it (i.e. no Google advertisements show up), then that keyword most likely has no commercial value or is unprofitable.

-(Search words that have no competing advertisers may be unprofitable)
+(Keyphrases with no competing advertisers may not be worth targeting)

-Tip #2: Use tools to help you research keywords and generate great content ideas.
-Here are some great free and paid keyword research tools you can check out:
+Tip #2: Use keyword research tools to help you build lists of keywords and generate content ideas.
+Below are some useful free and paid keyword research tools you can check out:

 Free Keyword Research Tools

-The Google Keyword Planner Tool lets you search for keywords, keyword groups and keyword-based advertising ideas (e.g. pay-per-click advertising), get competitive keyword history, see how a list of keywords might perform in ad campaigns and even create a new list of keywords by multiplying several existing keyword lists together.
+The Keyword Planner lets you explore keywords, keyword groups and keyword-based advertising ideas (e.g. pay-per-click advertising), get keyword search history, see how a list of keywords could perform in ad campaigns and even create a new list of keywords by multiplying several lists of keywords together.

-If you don’t have access to a Google AdWords account, you can use the FREE tool below to help with your initial keyword research:
+If you don’t have access to a Google AdWords account, you can use the FREE tool below to help you get your initial keyword research done:

 (Ubersuggest keyword suggestion tool)

-UberSuggest is a free keyword suggestion tool that essentially lets you perform the same function as typing a subject into the Google search box and seeing what ideas or topics come up.
+UberSuggest is a free tool that essentially lets you perform the same function as typing your subject into the Google search box and seeing what topics or ideas are selected.

-This tool saves you time going go through the alphabet from A-Z to discover keyword ideas related to your subject:
+This tool saves you time going go through the alphabet from A-Z to discover new keyword suggestions related to your subject:

 Paid Keyword Research Tools

-The keyword research tools below can help you not only uncover many profitable keyword phrases and long-tail keywords to use when planning content or a pay-per-click advertising campaign, but also save you time analyzing your competitors’ keywords and formulating a content SEO strategy for your site:
+The keyword research tools below will help you not only discover many profitable keywords and long-tail keywords to use when planning content or a pay-per-click advertising campaign, but also analyze your competition’s keywords and formulating a content SEO strategy for your site:

-Market Samurai is inexpensive and provides not just keyword research but also additional content and SEO research tools, plus excellent training tutorials on performing SEO keyword research.
+Market Samurai is inexpensive and provides not just keyword research but also additional content and SEO research tools, with excellent training tutorials on performing SEO keyword research.

-SEMRush lets you add the URLs of your competitors and it will show you all the keywords that the site is ranking for, which is great for researching short-tail and long-tail keywords that you can then target for your own website.
+With SEMRush, you can enter the URLs of your competitors and it will then show you all the keywords that site is ranking for, allowing you to easily find short-tail and long-tail keywords that you can then target.

-Keyword Spy is an SEO tool that’s primarily used for doing keyword research.
-Use Keyword Spy to identify the keywords that your competition is using and to do research on keywords for your own website.
+Keyword Spy is an SEO tool that is primarily used for doing keyword research.
+Use Keyword Spy to identify the keywords that your competition is using, as well as do research on keywords for your own site.

 (Define your site categories)

-The next step after keyword research is to decide on specific topics within your niche or industry that your visitors might be interested in learning about and create a list of “categories” for these topics that you plan to publish content about.
+Decide on specific topics within your niche market that your visitors will be interested in learning about and create a list of “categories” for these topics that you plan to post content about.

-For example, if you run a travel agency, your categories could include topics like: “corporate travel”, “adventure travel”, “exotic destinations”, “family holiday destinations”, “long-term accommodation”, “travel discounts”, “train travel”, “air travel”, “America,” or any category of travel-related services you offer.
+For example, if you run a travel agency, your categories could include topics such as: “business travel”, “adventure travel”, “exotic destinations”, “family holiday destinations”, “travel accommodation”, “travel discounts”, “cruises”, “airfare discounts”, “America,” or any other travel-related categories that match your services.

 Tip #1: WordPress Makes Managing Categories Easy

-WordPress provides two commonly used ways of grouping and organizing content on your website or blog (WordPress refers to these as taxonomies): “categories” and “tags”.
+WordPress offers two pre-defined ways of grouping and organizing content on your website (WordPress calls these taxonomies): “categories” and “tags”.

-WordPress makes managing categories easy.
-It also lets you easily add new categories and match your posts to different categories to help keep your content organized.
+WordPress gives you great control over managing your categories.
+It also lets you easily add new categories and match your posts to different categories to help keep all of your content organized.

-Tip #2: Categories Help To Improve Your SEO Rankings
+Tip #2: Use Categories To Increase Your SEO

-WordPress lets you easily create search engine-friendly URLs that include your categories as keywords (great for SEO, so keep this in mind when thinking about your category names …
+WordPress lets you easily create search engine-friendly URLs that include your categories as keywords (great for search engine optimization, so remember this when thinking about category names …

-Tip #3: Categories Can Improve Your Site’s Navigation
+Tip #3: Use Categories To Improve Site Navigation

-Categories help users find content on your site more easily.
+Categories allow visitors to find content on your site more easily.

-This lets your users find all posts published under that category in one place …
+This lets your visitors find all blog posts published under that category in one place …

-We have written a detailed tutorial on using post categories here:
+We have created a detailed tutorial on using post categories here:

-Now that you have created a list of keywords and categories, the next step is to create your content strategy.
+Now that you have researched your keywords and added a list of categories, the next step is to create your content strategy.